|

 backlight.

-on the back: At the top left you will see the Function button, that takes you to a shortcut menu with access to various settings like drive mode, flash mode, AF-A mode, AF area, face detection, and smile shutter mode.
+Controls on the back: At the top left you will see the Function button, that takes you to a shortcut menu with access to various settings like drive mode, flash mode, AF-A mode, AF area, face detection, and smile shutter mode.
 In playback mode it's used to rotate photos.
 Next is the 4-way pad with the AF button in the middle.
 This is used to navigate through all the A33's menus and also a quick menu to frequently used settings.
 Up is the display button that scrolls through the display options, right is the white balance, down is the ISO shortcut button, and left is the Drive mode (self-timer/burst modes) shortcut key.
 The middle AF button is used to select options while in a menu, and also will show what the camera is focusing in on before snapping.
 The bottom two starting with the left are the Playback and Delete buttons.
 The playback button takes you to playback mode and the delete key will delete selected files.

-priority, Manual, Continuous Priority AE, Sweep Shooting, Scene Selection, and Flash Off modes.
+The Mode Dial is located on the top left, and has positions for Full-Auto, Auto+, Program, Aperture priority, Shutter priority, Manual, Continuous Priority AE, Sweep Shooting, Scene Selection, and Flash Off modes.
 The Menu key is located right below the Mode Dial and will give access to all camera menus.

 Approx Storage Capacities